vanillaloki9306/Jetson-Orin-Knee-Classification-Project/README.md

 5. Export the models and include their paths as an argument in a python file. https://github.com/vanillaloki9306/Jetson-Orin-Knee-Classification-Project/blob/main/my-recognition.py
 7. Test the models with a few photos.
-8. Make sure to include pytorch.
+8. Make sure to include pytorch, densenet121 comes with it.